aaimio/Git-and-GitHub-Intro/README.md

 - `people`: This is where people will add their GitHub username as a file to, this folder is used in `check-pull-request` and `create-teams` actions.
   - For `check-pull-request` we check whether the file name matches the PR opener's username.
   - For `create-teams` we use this folder as base to assign people to `teams.json`.
-- `public`: This is a folder we'll automagically deploy on each merge to master (after the `create-teams` action).
+- `public`: This is a folder we'll automagically deploy on each merge to main (after the `create-teams` action).
 This will showcase the generated teams.
   - `resources`
     - `magic.js`: A small React component that represents the elements we'll show to the user.
 It's included through a `text/babel` tag in `index.html` allowing us to use modern JS and React.
 If you want to change how the teams are presented you can do so here.
     - `styles.css`: Simple stylesheet to create a somewhat presentable team overview.